 Airfare and related travel expenses associated with the trips taken by the President, Vice President, and First Lady are only a fraction of the total cost of such trips.
 Most of the costs involve operational costs of the aircraft, and include fuel, maintenance, engineering support, and per diem expenses for the crew.
 The military aircraft used by the White House are operated by the 89th Airlift Wing (AW) located at Andrews Air Force Base in Maryland, just outside Washington, DC.
 Among the aircraft in the 89 AW are two Boeing 747s (also known as VC-25As) that have been specially configured for the President's needs, and that are exclusively for his use.12 Electronic and communications equipment in the 747s enables the President to keep in touch at all times with civilian and military officials.
 The President flies on one of the 747s on most of his trips.
 Occasionally, he will use a smaller plane when the area he is visiting cannot accommodate a 747.
-"Air Force One" is the designation given to whatever plane the President from the presidential 747.
-For FY1998, the White House Military Office estimated that the President's 747 cost \$34,400 per hour to operate, while the Air Force put the figure at
+"Air Force One" is the designation given to whatever plane the President is using at the time.
+Information provided by the U.S. Air Force in 2012 shows that the cost per hour for the President's 747 (which is designated "VC-25" by the Air Force) is \$179,750.13 The Vice President and First Lady use aircraft different from the presidential 747.
+The Vice President primarily flies on a C-32; the First Lady primarily flies on a C-40 (the C-32 is an alternate).14